 These are great options for casual wear, turning jeans into something sharper than just jeans and a tee.
 These can be worn with everyday wear and don’t usually show up in the office.

 A very popular variant of the sports shirt is the polo shirt.
-This is seen in golf and tennis sportswear.
+This is often seen in golf and tennis sportswear.
 These don’t button down all the way, but they do have a collar.
 They’re usually made of knits rather than woven materials, so they’re very comfortable and pretty breathable.
 They’re also great to wear at country clubs or in environments where you are playing sports but still need to look nice.

 How Should Your Shirt Fit?